hotspotty/documentation/docs/features/monitoring-and-managing/status-checker.md

 ![hotspot-page](/img/advanced/status-check-01.png)

 When you go to any hotspot status page, you have two sections, **Blockchain data**, and **Real time status check** (displayed in the image above).
 The **Blockchain data** is the latest information pulled from the blockchain, which is usually correct but can be outdated.
-If you want to double-check the data, you can run the **status check** by pressing the <button class="hotspotty-button">Run status check</button> button.
+If you want to double-check the data, you can run the **status check** by pressing the <button className="hotspotty-button">Run status check</button> button.

 ![hotspot-page](/img/advanced/status-check-05.png)